yousifseed100-cmyk/database_programming_assignment1_-32583_2025-_-MOHAMED-/README.md

 - LEAD()
 - NTILE()
 - CUME_DIST()

-## Analysis and Findings
+## Analysis

-The project demonstrates how SQL CTEs and Window Functions can simplify complex queries and generate analytical reports.
-These techniques help analyze student performance efficiently.
+This project demonstrates how SQL Common Table Expressions (CTEs) and Window Functions can be applied in a Student Information System.
+The CTEs simplify complex queries and improve query readability, while Window Functions are used to rank students, calculate cumulative values, and generate analytical reports based on student marks.
+These SQL techniques help analyze academic performance and support better educational decision-making.

 ## References